-PRAGMA WEALTH MANAGEMENT LTD is incorporated in England and Wales and its registered office is 5 Fleet Place, London, EC4M 7RD, England.
+PRAGMA WEALTH MANAGEMENT LTD is incorporated in England and Wales and its registered office is The Scalpel, 18th Floor, 52 Lime Street, London, EC3M 7AF, United Kingdom.
 PRAGMA WEALTH MANAGEMENT LTD is authorised and regulated in the UK by the Financial Conduct Authority.
 Its company number is 04191349.

 References to “Pragma”, “we”, “us” and “our” are references to PRAGMA WEALTH MANAGEMENT LTD.

 We are a data controller in respect of your personal data for the purposes of data protection law, such as the European Union’s General Data Protection Regulation.
 We are responsible for ensuring that we use your personal data in compliance with data protection law.

 This privacy notice applies to you if (i) you are a client or prospective client of Pragma (including an investor or prospective investor in a vehicle or entity that we manage or advise (“Pragma Funds”)), a service provider to us or to a Pragma Fund, (ii) your personal data has been provided to us in connection with any of the foregoing by another person (such as where you are a director, partner, trustee, employee, agent or direct or indirect owner of such person); (iii) you otherwise provide us with your personal data and/or enter into communications with us by email or other means, or (iv) your personal data has been provided to us in connection with any pre-employment checks.

 This privacy notice sets out the basis on which personal data about you that you provide to us, that we create about you or that we obtain about you from other sources, will be processed by us.
 Please take the time to read and understand this privacy notice.

 We might process the following personal data about you: